JonathanCMitchell/speedChallenge/ReadMe.md

 Method 2 rocks!! my MSE on validation was ~12 after 6 epochs of 20480 samples.
 Meaning I sent (12 * 2480 * 16) = 470k images into the network and my MSE dropped from 46.4 to 8.72.
 Compared to the other methods I was performing like Method 1 which dropped from 82.5996 MSE to 37.1 MSE with the same settings.
 Method 2 was the answer.
 I guess there was just too much noise when doing a simple image_1 (RGB) - image_2 (RGB).
 The network model held up because I converted the optical flow parameters to an RGB image.
 Here is a video of the results.

+Other approaches:
+1) Nvidia Model: PilotNet based implementation that compares the differences between both images and sends that through a network and performs regression based on the image differences
+2) DeepVO: AlexNet like implementation that performs parallel convolutions on two images and them merges them later in the pipeline to extract special features between them

+* I grabbed the DeepVO model from this paper: https://arxiv.org/pdf/1611.06069.pdf

+* You can drag the train_vo.prototxt to this link: http://ethereon.github.io/netscope/#/editor to see the network model and all its intricacies

+3) DeepFlow: Large displacement optical flow with deep matching [link](http://www.cv-foundation.org/openaccess/content_iccv_2013/papers/Weinzaepfel_DeepFlow_Large_Displacement_2013_ICCV_paper.pdf)
+* I considered using DeepFlow

 Implement Dense optical flow analysis, get optical flow per each pixel. as seen in [this example](http://docs.opencv.org/3.1.0/d7/d8b/tutorial_py_lucas_kanade.html)